judsonlmoore/judsonlmoore.com/_posts/blog/2020-04-25-i-never-thought-this-would-happen-to-me.markdown

 Well, it is something I hope to never actually be so prepared for.
 Even so, I've thought about it, and that goes a long way in being prepared, even if I don't own a firearm in the first place.

-{% cloudinary /assets/images/2020/04/oklahoma-city-bombing.jpeg alt="The north side of the Alfred Murrah Federal Building in Oklahoma City after the deadliest act of domestic terrorism in U.S. history." %}
+{% cloudinary post-image /assets/images/2020/04/oklahoma-city-bombing.jpeg alt="The north side of the Alfred Murrah Federal Building in Oklahoma City after the deadliest act of domestic terrorism in U.S. history." %}

 ## Terrorism